What Does the Corporate Veil Protect?

-Next, you’ll need to ensure appropriate maintenance of your LLC once it’s formed.
-What this means is that you should make certain to always file your annual reports in a timely fashion, and stay on top of any other maintenance requirements set forth by your state of formation.
+Next, you’ll need to ensure appropriate maintenance of your LLC after its formation.
+This means always filing your annual reports in a timely fashion and staying on top of any other maintenance requirements set forth by your state.

-Remember, you can transfer funds between your own accounts and those of your business, but if you do, you’ll need to properly document these transactions as a loan from one entity to the other.
+You can certainly transfer funds between your own accounts and those of your business, but, if you do, you must properly document those transactions as a loan from one entity to the other.

 How Does the Corporate Veil Apply to Single-Member LLCs?

 Maintaining corporate veil protection as a single-member LLC can be more difficult for a few reasons.
-To start, the process for piercing the corporate veil of a single-member LLC only requires that two conditions be met, rather than three.
-They are:
+For one, piercing the corporate veil of a single-member LLC only requires that two conditions be met:

-- The court deems your LLC to be merely an extension of you as an individual
+- A court deems your LLC to be an extension of you as an individual.

-- The court determines that the LLC was used by its owner to intentionally mislead another person or entity
+- A court determines that the LLC was used by its owner for fraudulent activities.

-By nature, it is more difficult for the owner of a single-member LLC to keep their business assets separate from their personal assets.
-It is also more common for a single-member LLC to keep poorly detailed business records, since they are the only person involved in the business.
-Under these conditions, it can be exceedingly difficult to prove yourself innocent of either charge required to pierce your corporate veil.
+By nature, it’s more difficult for the owner of a single-member LLC to keep their business assets separate from their personal assets.
+It’s also more common for a single-member LLC to keep poorly detailed business records because they’re the only person involved in the business.

 For these reasons, it’s critical that you treat your single-member LLC the way you would one with multiple members.
-Maintain separate business assets, materials, and equipment at all times, and maintain impeccable records to prove that your LLC is operating within state regulations should legal action ever be brought against you.
+Maintain separate business assets, materials, and equipment at all times.
+Remember to also maintain impeccable records to prove your LLC operates within state regulations should legal action ever be brought against you.

 Whether you have a single-member or multi-member LLC, there’s quite a bit to keep in mind when it comes to maintaining your business’s corporate veil.